Collector’s Tale: A Global Quest For A 60th Anniversary Speedmaster

 Back to reality

 As I’m typing this at 40,000 feet above the Atlantic Ocean, it doesn’t feel real.
 Do I really have my grail Speedmaster in the overhead bin?
 Throughout the flight, I’ve opened the bin and checked on my good fortune.
 The watch is still there, and I’m excited to get home and strap it onto a gray nato.
 The only lingering question is, do I keep it?
-Are we seeing these crazy secondary market prices because the watch hasn’t been fully released?
-Or is this the next grail reference that will see it’s values climb as the years go on?
+Do we see these crazy secondary market prices because the watch hasn’t been fully released?
+Or is this the next grail reference that will see its value climb as the years go on?

 For now, I’ll just sit back and do what feels natural, relax.